- Exhibition Premieres at Amarillo Museum of Art -

 Daydream, 2023, Handmade paper and gold leaf

-Contino’s elegantly crafted works primarily consist of monochromatic multi-layered cut paper collages.
-She maintains a keen interest in Latin American history, social phenomena, and environmental issues.
-The Camino al Eden works appear at first glance to be delicate renderings of Latin American landscapes.
+Contino focuses primarily on Latin American history, social phenomena, and environmental issues.
+At first glance, the Camino al Eden collages appear to be delicate renderings of Latin American landscapes.
 However, they represent the corridors through which drugs travel from South America to the United States.
-These seemingly idyllic images camouflage the harsh realities and violent landscape associated with these regions.
-The blue-themed Day Dream series addresses climate changes affecting water, with a prominent gold leaf section symbolizing the precious remains amidst these transformations.
+These seemingly idyllic images camouflage the harsh realities and violent environment in these regions.
+Similarly, the striking and mesmerizing blue-toned Day Dream series is the artist’s critical response to climate change’s damaging affect on the seas, particularly evident in Cuba.
+The central prominent gold leaf section symbolizes the precious few remains amidst devastating transformations.
+For Contino, the ocean is a constant reminder of the elements that simultaneously connect and separate us.

 - About the Artist -